Torfkopp/masterarbeit/chapters/stack/stack.typ

 in which the optimisation is set, as well as a deeper explanation of the algorithms used.

 == palaestrAI
-#include "stack/palaestrai.typ"
+#include "palaestrai.typ"

-#include "stack/harl.typ"
+#include "harl.typ"

 == SAC
-#include "stack/sac.typ"
+#include "sac.typ"

 == NEAT
-#include "stack/neat.typ"
+#include "neat.typ"

 == Bayesian Optimisation
-#include "stack/bayesian.typ"
+#include "bayesian.typ"